(All fields required)

 Samuel Kocoshis, MD, is an expert in the management of complex intestinal and liver disease at Cincinnati Children's Hospital Medical Center.

-Dr. Kocoshis is the director of the Pediatric Nutrition and Intestinal Care Center in the Pediatric Gastroenterology, Hepatology and Nutrition Division, and is also the medical director of the Small Intestinal Transplantation Program.
+Dr. Kocoshis is the director of the Pediatric Nutrition and Intestinal Care Center in the Division of Gastroenterology, Hepatology and Nutrition, and is also the medical director of the Small Intestinal Transplantation Program.
 In addition, he is professor of pediatrics at the University of Cincinnati College of Medicine.

 Dr. Kocoshis' long-standing research interest has been altered bile acid metabolism in gastrointestinal disease.
 His current clinical research program focuses upon intestinal adaptation following massive small intestinal resection, as well as the immunology of intestinal transplantation.